Integrated feral pig control

 Planning can maximise the effectiveness of feral pig control while minimising damage to other animals.
 Consider pig density, distribution and the habitat in which the feral pigs are living as this will determine what actions are appropriate.
 The following steps will help in planning.

 Coordinate control work with your neighbours.
-The best results are achieved where neighbours conduct simultaneous feral pig control across a landscape, rather than just on individual properties.
+The best results are achieved when neighbours work together to conduct simultaneous feral pig control across a landscape, rather than just on individual properties.
 Work on your property can be undermined by the inactivity of your neighbours.
 Talk to your neighbours and your local Landcare group to work out a plan for coordinated action.

 - Identify feral pig feeding behaviour and activity areas in and around your property.
 Map these areas for future reference.
 Feral pigs are often found around watering points, wallows, waterways and swampy areas, areas with vulnerable livestock, plantations, crops and thick vegetation.